 The Truck Manufacturer

-Our Team Understands the State and Federal Regulations for the Trucking Industry
+What are the State and Federal Regulations for Commercial Trucks?

-The trucking industry is heavily regulated at state and federal levels to ensure safety and compliance with various standards.
-Following these regulations helps ensure the safe operation of commercial vehicles and prevent accidents on the road.
+The trucking industry is heavily regulated at the state and federal levels to ensure safety and compliance with various standards.
+Following these regulations helps ensure the safe operation of commercial vehicles and prevents accidents on the road.

 Hours of Service

-These regulations help prevent fatigue, which can increase the risk of accidents on the road.
+These regulations help prevent fatigue, which can increase the risk of accidents.
 The FMCSA uses various methods to enforce these standards, including electronic logging devices (ELDs), compliance reviews, and roadside inspections.

 Our truck accident lawyers in Atlanta are closely familiar with hours of service regulations and can use this knowledge to your advantage.
-If we find that hours of service rules were violated, we’ll use that information to build a compelling claim for you.
+If we find that the hours-of-service rules were violated, we’ll use that information to build a compelling claim for you.

 Substance Abuse Testing